Josh Morgan (politician): 2022 mayoral campaign

-Mayoralty
+Mayoralty (2022–present)

-Morgan was sworn in as London’s 65th mayor on November 15, 2022.
+Morgan was sworn in as London's 65th mayor on November 15, 2022.
 During the inaugural meeting of the 2022-26 city council, Morgan nominated Ward 2 councillor Shawn Lewis to serve as deputy mayor, and Ward 12 councillor Elizabeth Peloza to serve as budget chair.
-Both appointments were for four years, and both appointments were approved unanimously by council.

 Morgan delivered his first State of the City address on January 17, 2023, before a crowd of approximately 1,300 people at RBC Place London.
 During his remarks, Morgan announced that an anonymous family had donated $25-million to support a new health and homelessness system in London.
 Morgan provided an update on the health and homelessness system during his second State of the City address on January 25, 2024.

-First year of mayoral term
+In his 2025 State of the City address, London Mayor Josh Morgan reported that the "Fund for Change" partnership reached $37 million in donations, supporting two homeless hubs and nearly 100 units of highly supportive housing.
+Additionally, Morgan pledged to cap the 2026 property tax increase at 5 per cent and called for increased federal and provincial investment to address health and housing challenges.

+In November 2025, former city councillor Mariam Hamou was accused of extorting and harassing Morgan.

+Health and homelessness

 During Morgan's first year as Mayor he worked alongside 200 individual leaders from all backgrounds representing more that 70 local organizations to develop a system to tackle homelessness and health issues.
 This initiative was titled the Whole of Community Response.
 Since its inception, the program has received recognition as being one of the most auspicious plans to address health and homelessness.
 An anonymous London family donated $25-million dollars to the cause, allowing for its swift implementation.

-Morgan also championed the Mobility Master Plan.
-The City of London continues to seek public feedback on the plan's development.
+In late 2024, Morgan utilized "strong mayor" powers to direct city staff to develop a proposal for a 60-unit micro-modular emergency shelter site.
+The initiative aimed to address an urgent need for temporary housing before the winter season, with the units intended to remain in place for up to two years.
+While the plan was described by local social service agencies as an ambitious step toward addressing homelessness, Morgan noted that the final proposal would still be brought forward for a council vote to ensure democratic process and community consultation regarding the site's location.

+London Mayor Josh Morgan seconded a motion through the Big City Mayors' Caucus calling on the Ontario government to declare a provincial state of emergency regarding the homelessness and addiction crisis.
+Morgan argued that reliance on municipal property taxes to fund emergency, long-term shelter solutions is unsustainable, noting municipalities absorbed over 51 per cent of the $4.1 billion spent on housing and homelessness projects in 2024.